cloud-native-toolkit/ansible-aws-infra-openshift/README.md

  The [ansible build steps](ansible-steps.md) readme contains the tasks followed by ansible to create the FS Cloud environment on AWS.

- The [inventory.yaml](inventory.yaml) file represents the components and example variables of the required cloud environment.
-My own notes on what parameters were needed for each component.
-This will be migrated into the variables.json file.

- The [variables.json](variables.json) file represents the variables of a particular build as input to automation and a more formal way of capturing the parameters.
-Read by Ansible.

  The [build-steps](build-steps.md) readme contains the manual steps using the AWS CLI to create the cloud environment.
 Will be migrated to Ansible for automation.

  The [Access Guide](access-options.md) provides options tested for users to access provisioned servers in the AWS environment.